The Clear Edge

 The pattern discovery:

-Result by the end of Day 2: Complete a 12-week cash forecast showing weekly projected receipts and expenses, net position for each week, and identified gap weeks requiring action.
+By the end of Day 2, you will have a complete 12-week cash forecast that shows weekly projected receipts and expenses, the net position for each week, and the specific gap weeks that need action.

 Day 3: Cash Management Protocol (2 hours)